bassistTech/toneClusterWaveform/README.md

 ## Overview

 This is a **jupyter** notebook that generates a tone cluster waveform file for use as a signal generator in PC based audio analysis.
+There's also a plain Python program that does the same thing.

 Common DIY approaches to PC based audio spectrum analysis are based on generation of random noise, processing through a device-under-test, and Fourier transform (FT) analysis of the resulting signal.